vinipsmaker/gsoc2014-boost/README.md

 Three levels (`basic_message`, `basic_socket` and `basic_socket_acceptor`) are
-used instead two to better support HTTP pipelining (and even multiplexing on HTTP/2.0). `basic_message` represents a single HTTP message, while `basic_socket` represents a socket stream that can be used to send multiple HTTP messages.
+used instead two to better support HTTP pipelining (and even multiplexing on HTTP/2.0). `basic_message` represents a single HTTP message, while `basic_socket` represents a socket stream that can be used to send or receive an HTTP message.

 Because HTTP imposes a clear separation of client and server, a "peer" architecture where everyone "is" client and server like WebSocket or JSON-RPC cannot be adopted.
-Thus, `basic_socket_acceptor` will "emit" `basic_message` objects that cannot be used to send new requests over the channel.
+Thus, the implementation should signal an error if user try to send a request-message using a `basic_socket` that was created to parse an incoming request or send a response-message using a `basic_socket` configured to act as a HTTP client.
+Note that the definition of a HTTP client is outside of the scope of this proposal.

 HTTP pipelining will allow several requests to be received while the reply for the first request was not generated yet.
-Multiple `basic_message` messages per channel will **NOT** live on the application (they are queued and approach may be differnt if the underlying channel supports multiplexing).
+Multiple `basic_socket` messages per channel will **NOT** live on the application (they are queued and approach may be differnt if the underlying channel supports multiplexing).
 Thus, synchornization to guarantee ordering of the replies isn't required, because only one handler (the next one) is working on the channel.
-"Parallel" handlers for the same channel aren't issued, because it the output couldn't be sent immediately anyway and the output would need to be gathered/stored in RAM, easing a DoS attack for no real benefit.
+"Parallel" handlers for the same channel aren't issued, because the output couldn't be sent immediately anyway and the output would need to be gathered/stored in RAM, easing a DoS attack for no real benefit.

+Investigation to decide whether or not the `basic_message` used to receive data should be embedded into `basic_socket`.

 The design may be refined later. `Protocol` is a variation point to allow HTTP being send via different protocols.
 One for TCP wll be provided (see the